-Differences between an adjustable rate mortgage (ARM) and a fixed rate mortgage
+The differences between an ARM and a fixed rate mortgage

-Some people choose adjustable rate mortgages because the starting interest rate can be lower than the interest rate on fixed rate mortgages.
-People who are planning to own a house for a shorter period of time may also choose an ARM to take advantage of the lower interest rate.
-For example, people who are planning to own a home for five years might choose a 5/1 ARM because they plan to sell the house before their interest rate adjusts.
+Some homebuyers choose adjustable rate mortgages because the starting interest rate can be lower than the interest rate on fixed rate mortgages.
+If you are planning to own a house for a shorter period of time, you might choose an ARM to take advantage of the lower monthly interest payment.
+For example, if you are planning to own a home for five years, you might choose a 5/1 ARM because you intend to sell the house before the interest rate adjusts.

-Predictable payments.
-An advantage of refinancing to a fixed rate
+The advantage of refinancing from an ARM to a fixed rate

-Many people refinance from an adjustable rate to a fixed rate mortgage because they want their payments to be more predictable.
-With an ARM, the amount of money you pay in interest each month can change.
+Many homeowners refinance from an adjustable rate to a fixed rate mortgage because they want their payments to be more predictable.
+With an ARM, the amount of monthly interest you pay can change over the course of the loan.
 With a fixed rate, the amount you pay in interest will always stay the same.
-Many homeowners value the peace of mind that comes with knowing their interest payments won't change.
+Many homeowners value the peace of mind that comes with knowing their mortgage payments won't change.

-Keep in mind that your monthly mortgage payment includes escrow payments for your property taxes, homeowners insurance, and private mortgage insurance (PMI) if your loan requires it.
-Your escrow payments can change whether you have an adjustable rate or a fixed rate mortgage, which can change your total monthly payment too.
+Keep in mind that your monthly mortgage payment includes escrow payments for your property taxes, homeowners insurance and private mortgage insurance (PMI), if your loan requires it.
+Your escrow payments can change whether you have an adjustable rate or a fixed rate mortgage, which can affect your total monthly payment too.

-Does refinancing to a fixed-rate mortgage save money?
+Does refinancing from an ARM to a fixed-rate mortgage save money?

-That depends on many things, including the terms of your current loan, what happens to interest rates, and how long you plan to live in your home.
-Many homeowners refinance to a fixed rate mortgage when rates are low so they can "lock in" savings on interest payments.
-These homeowners may believe that interest rates are likely to rise in the future, and refinancing to a fixed rate mortgage will protect them from paying more down the road.
+That depends on many things, including the terms of your current loan, whether interest rates move up or down, and how long you plan to live in your home.
+Many homeowners refinance an ARM to a fixed rate mortgage when rates are low so they can "lock in" savings on interest payments.
+These homeowners may believe that interest rates are likely to rise in the future and by refinancing from an ARM to a fixed rate mortgage they will protect themselves from higher interest rates down the road.

-Keep in mind that when you refinance, you may need to pay new closing costs to get a new mortgage.
-Financial professionals recommend you balance the closing costs of a refinance against the savings a new loan might offer.
-Many times they will recommend you calculate a "break even" point, that is the moment when the cost of refinancing is balanced by the savings.
+Keep in mind that when you refinance an ARM, you may need to pay closing costs.
+Financial professionals often recommend you balance the closing costs of a refinance against the savings a new loan might offer.
+Many times they will recommend you calculate a "break even" point, which is the month in the future when the cost of refinancing is balanced by the savings.

 Does keeping an adjustable-rate mortgage save money?

-In the example above, most of the savings of refinancing from an adjustable rate to a fixed rate mortgage are based on the guess that interest rates will rise.
-That is, the homeowner is refinancing at the moment when the homeowner believes interest rates have reached a low and may soon go higher.
+In the example above, most of the savings of refinancing from an adjustable rate to a fixed rate mortgage are based on the proposition interest rates will rise.
+That is, the homeowner is refinancing at a point in time when they believe interest rates have reached a low and may soon go higher.
 What interest rates will actually do in the future is hard to predict, however.
 And this makes it hard to know if refinancing or keeping an adjustable rate mortgage is a better bet.

 One of the advantages of an adjustable rate mortgage is that it can reduce your interest payments when interest rates decline.
-You might get some of the benefits of refinancing without having to complete any paperwork or pay any closing costs.
-And if interest rates hold steady or decline further, you might continue to save money from future adjustments.
+You might get a lower monthly payment without having to complete any paperwork or pay any closing costs.
+And if interest rates hold steady or decline further, you might continue to save money from future interest rate adjustments.

-The decision to refinance from an ARM to a fixed-rate mortgage can be a little complicated.
-Would you like to learn more about whether refinancing makes sense for you?
-Please ask one of our friendly and knowledgeable Loan Advisors.
-We will be happy to help!
-Visit our Get Started page or call us at 877-220-5533.
+Because no one can predict the future direction of interest rates, the decision to refinance from an ARM to a fixed-rate mortgage can be a difficult one.
+If you would like to learn more about whether an ARM refinance makes sense for you, please contact one of our knowledgeable Loan Advisors.
+Visit our Get Started page or call 877-220-5533.